MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/2-prepare.md

 1. Accept the defaults values for the rest of the fields and select **Review + create** to continue creating your hub.

 1. Review the IoT hub details and make sure there are no errors to fix, then select **Create** to start the deployment of your new hub.
-Your deployment will be in progress a few minutes while the hub is being created.
+Your deployment is in progress a few minutes while the hub is being created.
 Once the deployment is complete, select **Go to resource** to open the new hub.

 1. Once your IoT hub is provisioned, in your IoT hub navigation menu, open **Devices**, then select **Add Device** to add a device in your IoT hub.

 1. In **Device ID**, enter **sensor-th-2001**.
-Leave **Auto-generate keys** checked so that the primary and secondary keys will be generated automatically.
+Leave **Auto-generate keys** checked so that the primary and secondary keys are generated automatically.
 Leave Authentication type as Symmetric key.
 Select **Save**.
 This action creates a device identity for your IoT hub.

 1. After the device is created, open **sensor-th-2001** from the list in the **Devices** pane.
 Select the **Copy to clipboard** button to copy the value of **Primary connection string**.
 This connection string is used by device code to communicate with the IoT hub.
 Copy this value into a Notepad window.